RaitaroH/KDE-Terminal-Wallpaper-Changer/README.md

 mv KDE-Terminal-Wallpaper-Changer/ksetwallpaper ~/bin
 mv KDE-Terminal-Wallpaper-Changer/WallpaperChanger ~/bin
 ```
 ksetwallpaper is the actual script that changes walls and can be used by itself.
-Wallpaper-Changer is a script example for extra automations such as time based wallpaper changing etc.
+WallpaperChanger is a script example for extra automations such as time based wallpaper changing etc.

 ### Usage
-You can use ksetwallpaper by itself.
-WallpaperChanger is just for some automation.
-Example usage:

 ```
 ksetwallpaper $HOME/Pictures/Katie.png
 ksetwallpaper $HOME/Pictures/video.mp4
 ksetwallpaper $HOME/Pictures/animate.gif
 ```
 The script now can tell what kind of file is given and use that.
-For this to work with videos and gifs you need the respective scripts.
+For this to work with videos and gifs you need the respective plugins as plasma5 does not support out of the box gifs and videos.
 For this use the "Get new plugins" from the "Set desktop wallpaper" menu.

 Problems: Do not lock your widgets.